DigitalMachinist/win-zsh/README.md

   - [httpie](https://github.com/httpie/httpie) is a more colourful and usable version of `curl`
   - [fzf](https://github.com/junegunn/fzf) is a powerful fuzzy-search tool.
 In particular, it supports keybinds such as `Ctrl+R` to fuzzy search your command history or `Alt+C` to fuzzy-find files recursively from your current folder.

-- I like to add the following lines to the end of my `~/.zshrc` to automatically start up my SSH agent and install my SSH key so I can use Github without interruption:
+- I like to add the following lines to the end of my `~/.zshrc` to automatically start up my SSH agent and install my SSH key so I can use Github via SSH without interruption:

     ```zsh
     echo "Starting SSH agent..."